Powerlearnproject/se-day1-assignment-shark2200/README.md

-Explain what software engineering is and discuss its importance in the technology industry. software engineering the systematic  process of developing a software using engineering principles. it ensures that softwares developed are scalable, reliable and efficient to meet different consumer needs
+Explain what software engineering is and discuss its importance in the technology industry. software engineering the systematic  process of developing a software using engineering principles. it ensures that softwares developed are scalable, reliable and efficient to meet different consumer needs.

 Identify and describe at least three key milestones in the evolution of software engineering.